Pula Airport: History

 Pula Airport at its current location was initially used only for military purposes but it was changed to a civilian airport as of 1 May 1967 and saw 701,370 passengers in 1987.
 In the same year, works on a new terminal building began and were completed by 1989 with a capacity of 1 million passengers per year.
-The Croatian War of Independence has caused a sharp decline in passenger numbers.
-The airport saw a steady increase in passenger volume over the next 3 decades, surpassing the previous record set in 2018.
+The Croatian War of Independence caused a sharp decline in passenger numbers.

+The airport saw a steady increase in passenger volume over the next 3 decades.
 As most passengers flying to or from Pula airport are holiday makers, flight numbers have a significant seasonal character.

 Facilities

 Pula Airport has a single terminal building with a capacity of 1 million passengers per year.
 The airport serves both domestic and international flights.
 Inside the terminal there are a couple of café/snack bars as well as duty-free shop.
 None of the gates are equipped with jet bridges but rather the passengers walk from the terminal building to the aircraft or are transferred by bus.
 Because of its location and fairly good weather conditions all year around, as well as lower flight numbers during the winter months, it is frequently used by European carriers for training flights.